 1Mary Tyler Moore

-In 1996, Mary Tyler Moore offered a restaurant $1,000 to sell her a 65-year-old lobster so she could return it to the wild.
+In 1996, American actress Mary Tyler Moore offered a restaurant $1,000 to sell her their 65-year-old lobster so she could return it to the wild.
 Rush Limbaugh then offered $2,000 to eat the lobster.
 The restaurant denied both offers and kept the lobster as a mascot.

 Latest FactRepublic Video: